-Hutton is the founder of Hutton Law Group, a plaintiffs’ litigation practice currently representing retirees, individual investors and businesses, and is also the founder of Hutton Investigative Accounting, a financial forensics and investigation firm.
-Prior founding Hutton Law and joining Robbins Geller, Hutton was a public company accountant, Certified Public Accountant, and broker of stocks, options and insurance products.
-Hutton has also served as an expert litigation consultant in both financial and corporate governance capacities.
-Hutton is often responsible for working with experts retained by the Firm in litigation and has conducted dozens of depositions of financial professionals, including audit partners, CFOs, directors, bankers, actuaries and opposing experts.
+Drew is the founder of Hutton Law Group, a plaintiffs’ litigation practice currently representing retirees, individual investors and businesses, and is also the founder of Hutton Investigative Accounting, a financial forensics and investigation firm.
+Before founding Hutton Law and joining Robbins Geller, Drew was a public company accountant, Certified Public Accountant, and broker of stocks, options and insurance products.
+Drew has also served as an expert litigation consultant in both financial and corporate governance capacities.
+Drew is often responsible for working with experts retained by the Firm in litigation and has conducted dozens of depositions of financial professionals, including audit partners, CFOs, directors, bankers, actuaries and opposing experts.

 Loyola Law School, J.D., 1994